1. Application of Terms & Conditions

 9.1.Once transport has begun cancellations must be made in writing to Mrs S Townsend, School Transport Dept, at the Company head office found at www.bakersdolphin.com and are subject to charges detailed in these Terms and Conditions.

 9.2.
 In the event of cancellation, you are required to give four weeks written notice of the date you want transport to cease.
 Payment is required for the notice period during which the pass will remain valid and students will be entitled to travel as normal.

 9.4.
 Refunds will be calculated as follows; number of days remaining after the notice period, multiplied by the applicable daily rate, minus 15%.
-Where applicable refunds will only be processed once the bus pass has been returned in person to the Company head office.
+Where applicable, refunds will only be processed once the bus pass (if issued) has been returned in person to the Company head office.
 Please ask for a receipt as proof of delivery.

 10. Cancellation by the Company